westwork-org/westwork/README.md

 Engineering Vision
 ---
 Westwork will be composed of:
-* A suite of battle-tested independent services running in Docker containers, each doing one thing and interacting with one another, e.g.
+* A suite of battle-tested independent services designed to run on a Raspberry Pi (or equivalent), each doing one thing and interacting with one another, e.g.
     * Nginx for web serving
     * Postfix for mail receipt
     * LDAP for user management